Lebak Bulus (Transjakarta)

 Lebak Bulus is a Transjakarta bus rapid transit station located on Pasar Jumat Street, Lebak Bulus, Cilandak, South Jakarta, Indonesia.
-It is the southern terminus of Corridor 8 and is located near the Lebak Bulus MRT station on the MRT North-South Line.
+It serves as the southern terminus of Corridor 8 and is located near the Lebak Bulus MRT station, providing access to the North-South Line of the Jakarta MRT.

 History

-The station opened on 21 February 2009 as the southern terminus of Corridor 8, which terminated at Harmoni until 2023.
-Before the construction of Jakarta MRT, the station had a large structure with spacious interior.
-The station was located right in front of the bus terminal.
-The station had six bus bays on each side, with additional six on the east-facing side.
-The station was accessible through the main entrance located in the middle.
+The station opened on 21 February, 2009, as the southern terminus of Corridor 8, which terminated at Harmoni until 2023.
+Before the construction of Jakarta MRT, the station featured a large structure with a spacious interior.
+It was situated in front of the bus terminal, featuring six bus bays on each side and an additional six facing east.
+The station was accessible through the main entrance, located in the middle.

 To accommodate the construction of the MRT, the original station structure was demolished in 2015, and a temporary structure was built south of the bus terminal.
-The new structure was much smaller and narrower, having only six bus bays facing north.
+Consequently, the resulting temporary structure was significantly smaller and narrower, accommodating only six bus bays facing north.

 During the construction of the depot for the MRT, the temporary structure was relocated again to the western side of the under-construction MRT station in 2017.
 The new structure had exactly the same design as the preceding temporary structure.
-There was originally a temporary street south of the station, so the platform faced south.
-After the street was closed and the street underneath the station reopened for public access, the south-facing platform was closed, and the north-facing side was rebuilt to be the new side platform.
+Initially, a temporary street ran south of the station, meaning the platform originally faced south.
+Once this street was closed and the area beneath the station reopened for public use, the south-facing platform was decommissioned, and the north-facing side was rebuilt as the new side platform.
 This is the current structure still in service today.